-Off-Site COVID-19 Testing Center at Finney County Fairgrounds starting April 20
+Off-site COVID-19 testing center at Finney County Fairgrounds starting April 20

-Finney County, Kansas (KSNW) – The Finney County Health Department said Wednesday that as they continue to identify more positive cases of COVID-19 in Finney County, KDHE is providing them with additional testing supplies in an effort to increase the number of tests they perform.
-KDHE is helping provide Finney County with more regional data and assisting with reducing the spread in Southwest Kansas.
+FINNEY COUNTY, Kan.
+(KSNW) – The Finney County Health Department said Wednesday that as they continue to identify more positive cases of COVID-19 in Finney County, KDHE is providing them with additional testing supplies in an effort to increase the number of tests they perform.
+KDHE is helping provide Finney County with more regional data and assisting with reducing the spread in southwest Kansas.

-Finney County Health Department said starting Monday, April 20, they will relocate their testing functions to an off-site center at the Finney County Fairgrounds, 209 Lake Ave, Garden City, KS 67846, to perform more tests and reduce the risk of exposure to staff and patients at the Finney County Health Department.
+Finney County Health Department said starting Monday, April 20, they will relocate their testing functions to an off-site center at the Finney County Fairgrounds, 209 Lake Ave, Garden City to perform more tests and reduce the risk of exposure to staff and patients at the Finney County Health Department.

 Operations at the off-site center are the same COVID-19 functions the Finney County Health Department currently provides.